QzSG/kitty-time/README.md

 ## Requirements

-A :heart: full of :cat: is required.
+A 💖 full of 🐱 is required.

 ## Extension Settings

 This extension contributes the following settings:

-* `kittyTime.apiKey`: Get api key from http://thecatapi.com/api-key-registration.html, unlocks more cats, `cats++`;
+* `kittyTime.apiKey`: Get api key from https://thecatapi.com/api-key-registration.html, unlocks more cats, `cats++`;
 * `kittyTime.imageType`: Image Type to show (Static / Animated / Both), defaults to Animated.

 Example: